 History

-By 1836, cities along the eastern seaboard were expanding rapidly.
-As the nation’s living populace grew, so too did its dead.
-Burial grounds were often paved over or removed to clear land for roads and buildings.
-Laurel Hill East Cemetery, founded in 1836, offered families an alternative for burial, reflecting changing attitudes towards death.
+Laurel Hill Cemetery, founded in Philadelphia in 1836, offered families an alternative for burial, reflecting changing attitudes towards death.
 America’s rural cemetery movement was born, with Laurel Hill at its forefront.

 The Evolution of